lucienmaloney/BeatSaber.jl/Readme.md

 These maps were chosen not because they're necessarily the best of the best (although I think they're all pretty good), but because they contain simple and understandable flows for the algorithm to pick up on.
 As the program becomes more complex and robust, it may be possible to feed it more dynamic data to get a greater variety of maps.
 But for now, these are the ones being used.

 A big thank you to the mappers of these songs for creating such useful training data!

+## adding to path

+open the file explorer
+right click on "this PC"
+click on "properties"
+and then "advanced system settings" (it will be off to the left) then go to "enviornment variables" double click on "PATH" click "browse" go to the FFmpeg folder (you should have placed it in the "C:\Users\yourusername\FFmpeg" folder or "C:\FFmpeg") and click ok Do the same thing for Julia